Trees

 ...

-Adds a tree to the current section before the tree with the given alias.
+AddTreeBefore() to Position a TreeThis method adds a tree to the current section before the tree with the specified alias.

 withSectionConfig.AddTreeBefore("member", "My Tree", "icon-folder", treeConfig => {